Old Town Walking Tour (Text) or Video

 Inka Museum: You must take a guided tour of the Inka Museum.
-This museum has art and artifacts from all parts of Peru, including the pre-Inka, Inka, and colonial period.
-But you need a guide to make what you see there comes to life.
+This museum has art and artifacts from all parts of Peru, including the pre-Inka, Inka, and colonial periods.
+But you need a guide to make what you see there come to life.

 If you book my recommended flights, tours, or accommodations, you will pay nothing extra, but I will earn a small commission.
 This will help me continue to travel and share with you.